sckott/recology/_posts/2012-10-08-rgbif-newfxns.md

 - GBIF
 - biodiversity
 - macroecology
+- ropensci
 ---

 #### UPDATE: In response to Jarrett's query I laid out a separate use case in which you may want to query by higher taxonomic rankings than species.
 See below.
 In addition, added examples of querying by location in reply to comments by seminym.

 *****

-We have been working on an R package to get GBIF data from R, with the stable version available through CRAN [here](http://cran.r-project.org/web/packages/rgbif/index.html), and the development version available on GitHub [here](https://github.com/ropensci/rgbif).
+We have been working on an R package to get GBIF data from R, with the stable version available through CRAN [here](URL), and the development version available on GitHub [here](http://github.com/rgbif).

-We had a Google Summer of code stuent work on the package this summer - you can see his work on the package over at his GitHub page [here](https://github.com/vijaybarve/rgbif).
+We had a Google Summer of code stuent work on the package this summer - you can see his work on the package over at his GitHub page [here]().
 We have added some new functionality since his work, and would like to show it off.

 ### Lets install rgbif first.